 - Use reliable antivirus software to prevent malware that could interfere with Chrome’s operations.

 Developers often encounter this error when working on Chrome extensions.
-Here are some tips:
+Here are key debugging tips:

 For developers working with Chrome OS, you might find our guide on using Chrome OS in VirtualBox helpful for testing and development purposes.